In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 There’s a CTA in every step along the customer journey.

-If we want people to take (certain) action, we have to make sure that what we offer has a high perceived value and represents (almost) no risk.
+If we want people to take (certain) action, we have to make sure that what we offer has a high perceived value and represents no risk to the customer.

-We take on the risk of the transaction. (with honest no-risk involved guarantees)
+We take on the risk of the transaction. (with honest, no-risk involved guarantees like fair, 100%, no-questions-asked money back guarantees or even better than money-back guarantees)

-This requires us to offer an excellent, results-delivering product and/or service.
+This also forces us to create and deliver an excellent, results-delivering product and/or service.

 That Which Is Measured, Improves